Our Board of Directors and Advisory Board guide the strategy and operations of Intentional Insights with logic, research, and data-driven decisions.

-August Brunsman is the executive director of the Secular Student Alliance.
+August Brunsman is former Executive Director of the Secular Student Alliance.
 He also worked as a programmer for the Institute for Humanist Studies.
 In 1997 he co-founded Students for Freethought at the Ohio State University where he graduated in psychology and minoring in mathematics and cognitive science.

 He served as the Secretary of the Board of the Humanist Community of Central Ohio and as the Secretary of the Board of the Secular Coalition for America.
 He is a member of the Humanist Society and humanist celebrant performs nontheistic ceremonies and services.